shashanka2a/shashanka2a/README.md

 ### Hi there 👋  I am Shashank!

-I am a final year Computer Science student,who is passionate about stuff like Automation and Web Development.I admire technology and believe that it makes our lives much easier.
+I am passionate about stuff like Automation and Web Development.I admire technology and believe that it makes our lives much easier.
 I like to face challenges and enjoy the process of solving them, where the real learning happens.

 *"A problem can be a catalyst for a solution."*